 Shotaro Wake: Empathy, Stigma and Resonance: Transformations in Perception among People Living with Cancer in Japan.

-JongMin Jeon: Healing the Brain through Sensory Stimulation and Activities: Loss of the Senses and Memory in Alzheimer’s
+JongMin Jeong: Healing the Brain through Sensory Stimulation and Activities: Loss of the Senses and Memory in Alzheimer’s

-Frances Paola Garnica: Visual perception and urban life: the importance of clothing in Mexico City
+Frances Paola Garnica: Visual Perception and Urban life: Mexico City

 Mati Dietrich Ortega: Sensing Prison: the bodily and imaginative aspects of imprisonment among female prisoners in Peru